Expanding continual few-shot learning benchmarks to include recognition of specific instances: Results

-The results of the replication experiments are summarised in Table~\ref{tab:replication}, which includes reference values from \cite{Antoniou2020} for comparison.
-In the experiments that were affected by code fixes (all VGG runs and ProtoNets where CCI$>$1), performance improved substantially from unusually low values, and the performance across experiments followed a more expected trend (i.e. increasing accuracy of VGG with decreasing number of classes).
-ProtoNets are substantially more accurate than VGG, and perform consistently across different variations of the presentation of 10-50 total classes.
+The results of the replication experiments are summarised in Table~\ref{tab:replication}, which includes reference values from Antoniou et al. \citep{Antoniou2020} for comparison.
+In experiments that were affected by code fixes (Pretrain+Tune weight updates and where CCI$>$1), performance improved substantially from unusually low values, and performance across experiments followed a more expected trend (i.e., increasing accuracy of Pretrain+Tune with decreasing number of classes).
+ProtoNets was substantially more accurate than Pretrain+Tune, and performed consistently across different variations of the presentation of 10-50 total classes.